The Split command splits an entity at user specified XYZ, IJK, X/Y/Z or UV locations. Split is available for all entities except

-Within the Split panel, several frames are provided that control how entities are split.
+Within the Split panel, several frames are provided with controls determining how you define split locations.
 In the Split Location frame:

-represent a point on the computational line along which it will be split.
-For blocks, the XYZ coordinates will represent a point on a computational plane by
+will represent a point on the computational line along which it will be split.
+For blocks, the XYZ coordinates will represent a point on a computational plane

 - Delete Last Point: Allows the last defined split location to be deleted from memory.

 - Slide Point: Allows the last defined or selected split location to be moved in the Split Direction (not available when a connector

 has been selected).